dimajix/flowman/docs/setup/windows.md

 # Running on Windows

 Flowman is best run on Linux, especially for production usage.
-Windows support is at best experimental and will probably be never within the focus of the project.
-Nevertheless, there are also some options for running Flowman on Windows, with the main purpose to provide developers some way to create and test projects on their local machines.
+Windows support is at best experimental and will probably never be within the focus of the project.
+Nevertheless, there are also some options for running Flowman on Windows, with the main purpose of providing developers some way to create and test projects on their local machines.

 The main difficulty in supporting Windows comes from two aspects
-* Windows doesn't support `bash`, therefore all scripts have been rewritten to run on Windows
+* Windows doesn't support `bash`, therefore, all scripts have been rewritten to run on Windows
 * Hadoop and Spark require some special *Hadoop WinUtils* libraries to be installed

 ## Installing using WinUtils
-The first naturla option is to install Flowman directly on your Windows machine.
+The first natural option is to install Flowman directly on your Windows machine.
 Of course this also requires a working Apache Spark installation.
 You can download an appropriate version from the [Apache Spark homepage](https://spark.apache.org).